braintree/braintree-ios-visa-checkout/README.md

 Welcome to Braintree's iOS Visa Checkout SDK.
 This library will help you accept Visa Checkout payments in your iOS app.

+**The Braintree iOS Visa Checkout SDK is currently in a limited release and the API is subject to change.**

-**The Braintree iOS SDK requires Xcode 8+, Base SDK of iOS 9.3+, and Visa Checkout SDK for iOs v4.6**.
+**The Braintree iOS Visa Checkout SDK requires Xcode 8.2.1, Base SDK of iOS 9.3+, and Visa Checkout SDK for iOS v4.6**.
 It permits a Deployment Target of iOS 9.3 or higher.

 ## Getting Started

 We recommend using either [CocoaPods](https://github.com/CocoaPods/CocoaPods) or [Carthage](https://github.com/Carthage/Carthage) to integrate the Braintree iOS Visa Checkout SDK with your project.

+The Visa Checkout iOS SDK is also required.
+Reference the [Visa Checkout](#visa-checkout) section for details on accessing the Visa Checkout iOS SDK.

 ### CocoaPods